ramirezmike/quien_es_el_mechaburro/README.md

+# Note
+Recently, I've been working on updating this game to try out new Bevy features and iterating on the code organization.
+The "jam-release" branch represents what the code was when the game was submitted for the game jam.
+The main branch should be considered latest but also somewhat unstable.

 # ¿Quien es el MechaBurro?

 An entry for the [first Bevy game jam][jam] following the theme of "Unfair Advantage."
 It was made in one week using the wonderful [Bevy game engine][bevy].

 https://user-images.githubusercontent.com/1421719/156888152-78e98f83-8fd9-477f-be48-6857a1cfe1ec.mp4

 You can play the game [here][itch].